thatdania/CV/README.md

 ####Neuro Linguistic Programming WorldWide (September 2011)
 *Certified Practitioner of NLP*
-A twelve-day course on learning how the language of the brain creates programs and patterns in human behavior in a working-force community.
+A twelve-day course on learning how the language of the brain creates programs and patterns in human behaviour in a working-force community.

 ##In my spare time

 - I create GIF collections on my Instagram (thatdania)
 - I document parts of my life whether it’s through blogging or Youtube videos
 - I am finding new things to try or places to go, as I am an explorer at heart.

 ##Where to look

 [Website]
 [Github](https://github.com/thatdania_
 [Instagram](https://www.instagram.com/thatdania/)